csingley/ofxtools/docs/client.rst

 Both Chase and BofA have the CLIENTUIDREQ flag set, which means you'll need to set ``clientuid`` (a valid UUID4 value) in your ``ofxget.cfg``.

-Not to worry.  ``ofxget`` will automatically set a global default CLIENTUID for you if you have it ``--write`` a configuration.
+Not to worry!  ``ofxget`` will automatically set a global default CLIENTUID for you if you ask it to ``--write`` a configuration.
 You can override this global default by setting a ``clientuid`` value under a server section in your config file (in UUID4 format).
 More conveniently, you can just pass ``ofxget`` the ``--clientuid`` option, e.g.: